How does Alabama state income tax and unemployment insurance work in 2026?

 · Alabama, United States guide

 Alabama state payroll in 2026: state income tax at 2 percent on the first $500, 4 percent to $3,000, and 5 percent above $3,000 for single filers (double the brackets for married-filing-jointly).
-State Unemployment Insurance (SUTA) costs 2.7 percent on the first $8,000 of wages for new employers, then 0.20 to 6.80 percent on experience once Alabama’s special and shared-cost assessments stack on top of the State’s base 0.59 to 6.19 percent contribution rate.
+State Unemployment Insurance (SUTA) costs 2.7 percent on the first $8,000 of wages for new employers, then 0.20 to 6.80 percent on experience, set by which of Alabama’s four statewide rate schedules is in effect that year and inclusive of the 0.06 percent Employment Security Enhancement Assessment, with any applicable shared cost added on top.
 Every new hire completes Form A-4.
 Employers file Form A-6 monthly if withholding exceeds $1,000 in either of a quarter’s first two months, otherwise Form A-1 quarterly, with Form A-3 reconciling annually by 31 January.
 From 1 January 2026, Alabama exempts nonresident workers from withholding for the first 30 days under Act 2025-334.

 Alabama runs three flat-ish bands: 2 percent on the first $500, 4 percent on the next $2,500, and 5 percent above $3,000 for single filers and married-filing-separately.
 Married-filing-jointly doubles the dollar thresholds.
 Because the top band starts at $3,000, almost every full-time employee hits the 5 percent marginal rate on their first paycheque.